GeoStat-Framework/pentapy/paper/paper.md

 Prof. Peter Dietrich and Dr. Falk Heße and herewith want to thank them for their trust and support.
-I also want to thank Dr. Lennart Schüler for his constant help and the pleasant partnership during the work on the GeoStat Framwork.
+I also want to thank Dr. Lennart Schüler for his constant help and the pleasant partnership during the work on the GeoStat Framework.
 This research was funded by the German Federal Environmental Foundation.

 # References